Casca (series)

 Casca is a series of historical fantasy novels created by author Barry Sadler in 1979.
 The stories revolve around the exploits of Casca Rufio Longinus, the Roman legionary who drove the Holy Lance into the side of Jesus Christ on Golgotha.
 As a result of this action, Casca is cursed with immortality, and he is to wander the Earth aimlessly, always as a soldier, until the Second Coming.
 The character is loosely based on the Longinus legend of Christianity.

-Sadler wrote some of the early novels in the series while the others were assigned to ghostwriters.
-When Sadler died in 1989, the series was handed off to other writers.
-Two subsequent novels, The Liberator and The Defiant, were written by Paul Dengelegi.
-The current author, Tony Roberts, has written every new entry in the series since 2006, excluding Immortal Dragon and The Outlaw, which were written by Michael B. Goodwin.
-Immortal Dragon and The Outlaw were removed from the series in 2013 over allegations of plagiarism.
-An unauthorized audiobook, Casca: The Outcast, was written by Paul Dengelegi in 2004.
+Sadler wrote the early novels, beginning in late 1978, until his death in 1989.
+The Sadler estate continued the series with other writers.
+Two subsequent novels, The Liberator (1999) and The Defiant (2001), were written by Paul Dengelegi.
+Tony Roberts, the current author, has written every new entry in the series since 2006, beginning with Halls of Montezuma.

 Characters

 Casca Rufio Longinus

 Casca Rufio Longinus grew up in Etruria in the village of Falerno.
-His family died of plague, and he enlisted into the 7th Legion at either Messilia or Livorno.
-He joined the 10th Legion and was sent to Jerusalem where he was assigned to the execution detail for three prisoners, one of which was Jesus.
+After his family dies of plague, he enlists in the 7th Legion at either Messilia or Livorno.
+He is sent to the Jerusalem garrison where eventually he is assigned to the execution detail for three prisoners, one of whom is Jesus.

-At Golgotha, Casca stabbed Jesus with his spear in an attempt to relieve Jesus of his pain and suffering.
-Jesus condemned Casca by saying, "Soldier, you are content with what you are.
+At Golgotha, Casca stabs Jesus with his spear in an attempt to relieve Jesus of his pain and suffering.
+Jesus condemns Casca by saying, "Soldier, you are content with what you are.
 Then that you shall remain until we meet again.
 As I go now to My Father, you must one day come to Me."
-As Jesus died, blood from his wound trickled down Casca's spear and onto his hand, and Casca unknowingly tasted it after wiping sweat from his mouth, causing his body to convulse in pain.
-Later, Casca was stabbed in the stomach by his superior officer in a fight over an Armenian dancer.
-A mortally wounded Casca killed the superior officer and was promptly arrested and imprisoned, but by morning he was nearly healed.
-He then discovered that he cannot age, and that he is immortal, though he can feel all pain inflicted on his body.
-While his wounds heal completely, his body accumulates countless scars over the centuries.
+As He dies, blood from his wound trickles down Casca's spear and onto his hand, and when Casca unthinkingly wipes his mouth, he tastes the blood.
+His body begins to convulse in pain but he recovers.

-For the rest of the series, Casca is seen fighting in numerous wars, having been cursed to remain a soldier until the Second Coming.
-He fights for many sides of many nationalities, such as the Wehrmacht, the Confederate States Army, the French Foreign Legion, the Byzantine Empire, and the Red Army.
-He is often depicted as a mercenary.
-Casca is loyal to the Roman Empire and the Byzantine Empire, and he often fights against the Ottomans.
-One of his main adversaries is the Brotherhood of the Lamb.